NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 The Users page lists users who are group administrators in RAVS for your company.

+### Adding a group administrator

 > [!IMPORTANT]
-> For now, group administrators cannot have access to RAVS at individual pharmacies.
-But we will soon be adding a feature to enable group administrators to access an individual pharmacy from the CP admin interface.
+> For now, a group administrator cannot access RAVS at an individual pharmacies from the CP admin interface but this feature is coming soon.

-### Adding a group administrator

-You cannot add someone as a group administrator if they already have access to RAVS at individual pharmacies.
+You cannot add someone as a group administrator if they are already a RAVS user at individual pharmacies.

 If somebody wants to switch roles to become a group administrator, they will first have to be deactivated from all the pharmacies where they currently have access to RAVS.

+> [!IMPORTANT]
+> For now, a group administrator cannot access RAVS at an individual pharmacy from the CP admin interface but this feature is coming soon.
+> In the meantime, if the same person needs to be a group administrator and have access to RAVS at individual pharmacies, you could add them as a group administrator using an alias email.
+> For example, instead of firstname.lastname5@nhs.net, you could use firstname.lastname5+admin@nhs.net.
+When they log in to the CP admin interface, the group admin would need to user their alias email.

 ## Dashboard